Yevhen Sverstiuk: Career

-After the declaration of Ukraine's independence, Sverstiuk was an active ideologist of the de-Sovietization of the country.
+After the declaration of Ukraine's independence, Sverstiuk was an active ideologist of the desovietization of the country.
 His publications devoted to overcoming the Soviet legacy in spiritual life are widely known.

-He was one of the participants of the "First of December" initiative group - an association of Ukrainian intellectuals and public figures created in 2011.
-In its composition, he was one of the authors of the National Act of Freedom - a social contract proposed to the Verkhovna Rada of Ukraine, which was published on 14 February 2014 and was intended to find ways out of the political crisis.
+He was one of the participants of the "First of December" initiative group, an association of Ukrainian intellectuals and public figures created in 2011.
+In its composition, he was one of the authors of the National Act of Freedom, a social contract proposed to the Verkhovna Rada of Ukraine, which was published on 14 February 2014 and was intended to find ways out of the political crisis.

 Yevhen Sverstiuk died on 1 December 2014, twelve days before his 87th birthday.
 He was buried on 4 December 2014 at the Baikove cemetery (plot No. 33).
 The burial ceremony took place in the Church of the Nativity of the Virgin of the Ukrainian Autocephalous Orthodox Church (UAOC), and the Teacher's House in Kyiv.